Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Hopf-Galois extensions, Hopf algebroids, and Hopf-Galois comodules

 \subsection{Yetter-Drinfel'd modules and the scalar extension Hopf algebroid}

 Let us recall the notion of scalar extension Hopf algebroid from \cite[\S4]{BrzMil:BBAD}.
-For a $\Bbbk$-Hopf algebra $H$, the category ${}_H\mathcal{YD}^H$ of (left-right) \textit{Yetter-Drinfel'd modules} consists of left $H$-modules $M$ which are at the same time right $H$-comodules, subject to the compatibility condition
+For a $\Bbbk$-Hopf algebra $H$ with invertible antipode $S$, the category ${}_H\mathcal{YD}^H$ of (left-right) \textit{Yetter-Drinfel'd modules} consists of left $H$-modules $M$ which are at the same time right $H$-comodules, subject to the compatibility condition

 for all $m\in M$ and $h\in H$.
 Morphisms in this category are left $H$-linear and right $H$-colinear.
 It is well-known that ${}_H\mathcal{YD}^H$ is braided monoidal (and equivalent to the {\em right weak} monoidal centre of ${}_H \cM$) via the customary diagonal action on the tensor product, while the braiding $\sigma^\mathcal{YD}$ of ${}_H\mathcal{YD}^H$ is given on elements $m\in M$ and $n\in N$ for $M,N\in{}_H\mathcal{YD}^H$ by